CapitaLW/see-sharp/You dont have to README.md

-things i do in see sharp
+things i do in see sharp!!!